 4. Once bisque-fired, the “color” is put on the clay through glazing.
 This is done either through dipping, spraying, or brushing by hand.
 The tile is fired one more time at a lower temperature so that the glaze heats up enough to melt and become a beautiful finish.

-YOLO Colorhouse’s zero VOC interior paint and Clayhaus tiles are meant for each other!
-Clayhaus’s soft matte crackle glazes harmonize with YOLO Colorhouse’s Earth’s Color Collection.
+Colorhouse’s zero VOC interior paint and Clayhaus tiles are meant for each other!
+Clayhaus’s soft matte crackle glazes harmonize with Colorhouse’s Earth’s Color Collection.
 On my tour, Jason described how they used our palette as the basis for this glaze line, as it embodies a harmonious, easy-to-live with aesthetic.
 We pulled out their glaze swatches and put them up against color swatches from WATER, LEAF, GRAIN, and CLAY families…stunning!

 From a design perspective, Clayhaus loves to collaborate!
 They recently teamed up with local designer Stephanie Dyer.
 The result: Topo Collection, a new series of decorative relief tile that explore three-dimensional organic forms at micro and macro scales.